zollqir/zolldo/README.md

 # Zolldo - To-Do List Application

-This a simple and lightweight to-do list application that provides both a CLI and a GUI for task management.
+This is a simple and lightweight to-do list application that provides both a CLI and a GUI for task management.
 Users can add, view, update, and delete tasks.

 ## Features